On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite: Model construction

 \subsection{Phason mechanics and extension to incommensurate lattices}

 Let us now assume a low-amplitude phason $\Delta\varphi(x,t)$ acting on the unperturbed modulation function (\ref{eq_unpert_Theta}), that means a small phase shift in the CDW-related, sine-like modulation wave.
-If the phason amplitude is much smaller than $\pi/10$ (a phase shift corresponding to the maximum of energy in Figure (\ref{fig2}(d)), the energy needed to propagate the phason is much smaller than to propagate an $a/b$ twin interface.
+If the phason amplitude is much smaller than $\pi/10$, { the energy needed to propagate the phason is much smaller than to propagate an $a/b$ twin interface.
+At and above $\Delta\varphi=\pi/10$, in contrast, the maximum of energy in Figure (\ref{fig2}(d)) is reached, and the system can spontaneously evolve into the neighboring minimum, which means changing the stacking sequence, i.e., the $a/b$ twin interface moves.}

 However, even the phasons with such small amplitudes can carry macroscopically relevant changes in $\hat\gamma$.
 This is proved by a direct calculation summarized in Figure \ref{fig3}(a), which shows the monoclinization $\hat\gamma$ of a commensurate lattice under small phase shifts (phason amplitudes).
 If the phase shift amplitude reaches over $\pm\pi/10$, the monoclinization reverts form $\hat\gamma<0$ to $\hat\gamma>0$, which is an $a/b$ twin reorientation.
 Nevertheless, for the selected $\varepsilon=0.2$ the phason with amplitude $\pi/40$ carries shear strain of $5.3\times{}10^{-4}$ (see the magnified area in Figure \ref{fig3}(a)), which is fully comparable to maximum strain amplitudes used in mechanical dynamic tests \cite{Kustov}, and two orders of magnitude higher than those used in ultrasonic \cite{Dai} and laser-ultrasonic \cite{Repcek2024} characterizations.
 This means that these strains in the experiments can be fully or partially relaxed by low-amplitude phasons, and the effective elastic behavior may become very soft.